If your care recipient is one of those rare souls who has organized financial records, be grateful.

 Let the paper chase begin.

 You or the person holding durable power of attorney will need access to computer accounts and financial records.
-Start by asking these questions:
+Start by asking your loved one these questions.

 - What is your computer login?